melinamarkkanen/Methylation/WW_analyses/README.md

 &nbsp;
 &nbsp;
 &nbsp;
-## Create scoring matrices and flattened feature matrices
-### Position Weight Matrices (PWM)
+# Creation of Position Weight Matrices (PWM) (example sample EFF1)
-- to filter data, the methylation types that have less than **100**!! detected sites are filled with 0 matrices which increased the models performance
+- to filter data, the methylation types that have less than **100**!!
+(50?) detected sites are filled with 0 matrices which increased the models performance
 - the scoring matrices are then flattened to feature matrices.
 The flattened feature matrices are then used to train the random forest model to predict the taxonomic classification of the contigs.
 ```
 # Generate the matrices (interactive session)